-- 7.10.1 The Health and Safety Advisor to continue his professional development by attending courses and seminars arranged by the Institution of Occupational Safety and Health, IOSH, The Institution of Civil Engineers, ICE, both of which he holds Graduate Membership and the International Institute of Risk and Safety Management of which he is a full member. - 7.10.2 The Health and Safety Advisor to undertake Continuing Professional Development, CPD, with the above organisations and continues to Chair the Lancashire Local Authority Health and Safety Advisor's Forum, regularly attending evening meetings of the Manchester and District IOSH Branch and Public Services Section. - 7.10.3 The Health and Safety Advisor continue to chair the RVBC Health and Safety Committee meetings.
+- 7.10.1 The Health and Safety Advisor continues his professional development by attending courses and seminars arranged by the Institution of Occupational Safety and Health, IOSH, The Institution of Civil Engineers, ICE, both of which he holds Graduate Membership and the International Institute of Risk and Safety Management of which he is a full member. - 7.10.2 The Health and Safety Advisor undertakes Continuing Professional Development, CPD, with the above organisations and continues to Chair the Lancashire Local Authority Health and Safety Advisor's Forum, regularly attending evening meetings of the Manchester and District IOSH Branch and Public Services Section.